 The vast selection of activities on our inflight entertainment will keep even the most fidgety of flyers engaged for the whole flight.
 Enjoy over 1,700 hours of content - including latest movies, TV box sets, video games, and a dedicated kids section - all on a 10.6” personal touch screen in widescreen format.
 If you need more, there are always the USB and iPod connections to plug in to.

 Consider upgrading Skycouch, Premium Economy or Business Class.

 Skycouch - from $549 one way (based on 2 persons sharing)

 Premium Economy - from $950 per person round trip

 Business Class (Lie-flat bed) from $4000 round trip

 Note: All upgrades are subject to availability, upgrade cost may be higher

-Package from pricing is based on double occupancy (2 people sharing a room) from Los Angeles or San Francisco for travel by 31 March, 2019.
-Ask an Aspire consultant for pricing for other travel dates.
+Package from pricing is based on double occupancy (2 people sharing a room) travel midweek (Monday - Thursday) from Los Angeles.
+Supplement of $100 per person each way applies for travel Friday through Sundays.
 Add-on fares are available from other cities.
 Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
 There are no discounts for payment made by credit cards.
 Cancellation penalties and other restrictions apply.